MCsniperPY/MCsniperPY/README.md

 ###### Note that currently only Mojang accounts are supported.

-## Delays
+## Offset

-A delay is the time in milliseconds that the sniper starts to send requests before the name drop time.
+An offset is the time in milliseconds that the sniper starts to send requests before the name drop time.
 If a name drops at `10:00:59` and you tell the sniper to use a delay of `1000`, the sniper will start sending the requests at `10:00:58` because 1000 milliseconds = 1 second.

 Delays are useful for 2 reasons — ping and server lag.